eackerm2/MLB-Contract-AI-ML-Project/architecture.md

 ![MODELED_playerAge_WAR](https://github.com/eackerm2/MLB-Contract-AI-ML-Project/assets/122949257/705ae5bf-2dd0-4676-a896-a996d08a318d)

 This is a great start, as it captures the tail off in the end of player's careers.
 However, the testing doesn't quite capture the initial uptick in player performance at the start of the careers.
-Thus, I believe it would be wise to look for another technique to try to quantify this trend.
+Thus, I believe it would be wise to look for another technique to try to quantify this trend, or modify the current one in some way.